Campus Resources at OSU

 Learn more about student organizations

-The Office of International Services offers many opportunities for engaging with the OSU and Corvallis communities, including the Global Buddies Program (GBP), International Cultural Service Program (ICSP), and International Friendship Program (IFP).
+The Office of International Services offers many opportunities for engaging with the OSU and Corvallis communities, including the International Friendship Program (IFP).
 These programs are a great way to build community with other international students, globally-minded peers, and community members here to support and inspire each other in Corvallis.

 A part of Diversity and Cultural Engagement, OSU Cultural Resource Centers (CRCs) are committed to the overall development of under-served students.
 You can enhance your learning, academic success, cross-cultural fluency, and self-efficacy by participating in programs that support social equality, community engagement, and global membership.